overturetool/overturetool.github.io/publications/PlannedPublications.md

 -   Exploring Alternative Designs using Automated Co-model Analysis (Peter, Kenneth, Ken, Carl, and John for a journal)
--   Co-modelling and Co-simulation for an Artificial Cardiac pacemaker (John, John Komp, Carl, Martin, Peter, for a workshop?)

 ## In preparation

--   Methodological Guidelines for Collaborative Modelling - Managing Heterogeneous System Complexity (Sune Wolff, need to find new venue)
 -   The Execution Semantics of VDM Real-Time in a Co-Simulation Environment (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen, new venue needs to be found)
--   Semantics for Generic Co-simulation of Heterogeneous Models (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen, was rejected from Formal Aspects of Computing journal) new version in preparation with Jim Woodcock and Simon Foster
+-   Semantics for Generic Co-simulation of Heterogeneous Models (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen, was rejected from Formal Aspects of Computing journal) new version in preparation with Victor Bandur, Jim Woodcock and Simon Foster
--   Integrated Tool Chain for Model-based Design of Cyber-Physical Systems: The INTO-CPS Project, (Peter Gorm Larsen, John Fitzgerald, Jim Woodcock, Peter Fritzson, Jörg Brauer, Christian Kleijn, Thierry Lecomte, Markus Pfeil, Ole Green, Stylianos Basagiannis and Andrey Sadovykh, new venue to be found

 ## In review

--   Using Executable VDM++ Models in an Industrial Application (Sune Wolff and Peter Gorm Larsen, submitted to defence journal focussing on modelling and simulation) (rejected unfortunately)
--   Peter Gorm Larsen, José Antonio Esparza Isasa, John Fitzgerald, Stefan Hallerstede, Ole Green, Modelling and Simulating an Agricultural Robot, submitted for ICCPS at CPS Week in April 2016 in Vienna
+-   Peter Gorm Larsen, José Antonio Esparza Isasa, John Fitzgerald, Stefan Hallerstede, Ole Green, Modelling and Simulating an Agricultural Robot, rejected at ICCPS at CPS Week in April 2016 in Vienna (new venue to be found)
--   Automated translation of VDM to JML annotated Java, (Peter W. V. Tran-Jørgensen, Peter Gorm Larsen and Gary T. Leavens, submitted for STTT)
+-   Automated translation of VDM to JML annotated Java, (Peter W. V. Tran-Jørgensen, Peter Gorm Larsen and Gary T. Leavens, submitted for the STTT journal)
 -   Luis Diogo Couto and Peter Gorm Larsen, Improving Reuse through Extensibility in Formal Methods Tools, submitted for a special issue of Information Systems Frontiers journal on reuse, January 2016.
+-   Integrated Tool Chain for Model-based Design of Cyber-Physical Systems: The INTO-CPS Project, (Peter Gorm Larsen, John Fitzgerald, Jim Woodcock, Peter Fritzson, Jörg Brauer, Christian Kleijn, Thierry Lecomte, Markus Pfeil, Ole Green, Stylianos Basagiannis and Andrey Sadovykh, submitted to the CPS Data workshop held in connection with the CPSWeek, Vienna, Austria, April 2016.

 ## In press